anuragjanghala/Chat-bot/README.md

 > pip3 install tensorflow

-If you are starting it for the first time or want to rerun the training process, you should put x in try block as shown below:
+If you are starting it for the first time or want to re-run the training process, you should put x in try block as shown below:
 ```
 try:
     x